-3 data strategies high-growth companies use to scale
+3 data strategies for high-growth companies

 As an mParticle CSM, it’s my job to help brands develop and implement a customer data strategy to drive growth.
 Here’s what I’ve seen work across industries and organizations.

 Building a good product the market cares about is really tough.
 Unfortunately, once you have accomplished that milestone, growing from an idea to a scaled business is not easy either!

 As a brand acquires more customers, or expands usage in a new channel, it often experiences growing pains that make it difficult to continually expand.
 Further, the challenges faced acquiring the first thousand users will be drastically different from those faced gaining the next ten thousand, not to mention the next ten million.
 Some of these difficulties are external — keeping up with market preferences, technology shifts, competitors, etc.—but many are internal.
 Factors like bad data quality, slow speed to market, limited access to technical resources, and product instability can all stall growth.

 At mParticle, we work with some of the most high-growth companies in the world, such as Spotify, Airbnb, Postmates, and Venmo, to ensure that their infrastructure is stable enough, and that their team can move quickly enough, to execute data-driven initiatives at scale.

 In my role as a Customer Success Manager (CSM), I partner with our customers’ data-driven teams to assist in technical/business strategy, data planning, and the orchestration of the tools in their growth stack.
 Every mParticle customer, whether an omnichannel enterprise brand or a high-growth, mobile-first startup, receives a dedicated CSM and Solutions team to support them.
 It’s my job to make sure that, as a Customer Data Platform, we’re doing everything we can to make it easier for our customers to do more with their data at scale.